 Samsung is no stranger to Windows laptops, though it struggles to stick to a single product line or naming scheme.
 I first fell in love with its unusually light designs in 2017, when I purchased and reviewed the Samsung Notebook 9 15 Ext, and the company has consistently created fun and unique ultra-mobile PCs since then.
-Announced in March, Samsung has now refreshed its 2021 lineup of super-thin Galaxy Book Pro laptops, which are now called Samsung Galaxy Book2 Pro 360.

-The big advances for 2022 are in multi-media and video conferencing hardware, much of which is required or recommended for the third generation of Intel’s Evo specification.
 For example, webcams can switch from 720P to 1080P full HD with a wider 87° wide-angle lens.
 Those cameras can do auto-framing, blur your background, and more “smart” features necessary for today’s video-conferencing-focused work environment.
 There is also now bi-directional AI noise-canceling for the microphones and speakers.

-This review focuses on the $1350 Galaxy Book2 Pro 360 15, which is now on the market.
-When compared to the 2021 model, this price is $150 lower.
 Samsung is playing for keeps with its stunning AMOLED display, excellent S Pen, and surprisingly robust software suite.
 However, the company has some flaws that keep it from reaching greatness.
 Fortunately, its low price helps to redeem it in the end.

 Samsung Galaxy Book2 Pro 360 Design and Features

 The Samsung Galaxy Book2 Pro 360 15 is an Intel-powered convertible Ultrabook with a Samsung S Pen for inking and drawing.
-It has a more powerful Intel Core i7-1260P processor with 12 cores and 16 threads and base power of 28 watts.
+It has a more powerful Intel Core i7-1260P processor with 12 cores and 16 threads and a base power of 28 watts.

 This laptop is Intel Evo certified, which means that it has been specially tuned for instant-on, quick resume, Wi-Fi 6E, and longer-than-average battery life.

-While the smaller 13.3-inch model faces stiff competition, the larger 15.6-inch model reviewed here is a rare find, as most laptops of this size include a discrete NVIDIA GPU, which this laptop lacks.
 Instead, this is a thin, light Ultrabook that can be used with a pen.
 Because of this distinction, the Galaxy Book2 Pro 360 15 is excellent for productivity but not for serious gaming or video editing.

 This laptop has a very Samsung design.
 Silver, graphite, and now burgundy color options match its Galaxy phones and borrow heavily from its mobile phone division, which is a good thing.

 While graphite looks nice, it is extremely susceptible to hand oils and fingerprints, necessitating frequent wipe-downs to keep it looking as good as it does in these photos.
 If this is an issue, a lighter silver is a better option.
-Considering the 15.6-inch touch display, the Galaxy Book2 Pro 360 weighs only 3.1 pounds (1.41kg) and is an incredible 11.9mm thin.

-Only three USB Type-C ports are available, with one (on the left) reserved for the faster Thunderbolt 4.
 However, there is a MicroSD slot for storage and a combo microphone/headphone jack.
 A Type-A port would have been nice, but the laptop is too thin to accommodate one.
 On the bottom edge of the laptop are two AKG speakers with Dolby Atomos software.

 They are good speakers, but their placement lacks resonance and bass and does not sound as good as top-firing designs.
 Companies like HP, for example, put four speakers into their “360” laptops and pre-amp them, ensuring that the sound is as good in tablet mode as it is in standard mode.
 However, due to space constraints, Samsung was likely constrained in making this laptop so thin.

-The keyboard is shallow, with only 1mm of travel (1.3mm is ideal).
-However, after a few minutes of use, the scissor mechanism and rubber dome design make it feel quite comfortable.
 Samsung includes three-stage backlighting, which performs admirably with only minor light bleed (it also has a nice fade effect).
 It is worth noting that number pad fans will be pleased with the keyboard design in the 15-inch model as well.

+In comparison to other laptops in this class, the trackpad is enormous.
+It has a satisfying click with exceptional smoothness and uses Microsoft Precision drivers.
 The front-facing 1080P camera is a significant improvement over last year’s subpar 720P model.
 It’s sharper and the color is more vibrant.
 It’s not the best webcam on the market, but it’s adequate.

 There is also no face recognition to log into Windows 11, but Samsung offers a fingerprint reader on the top deck instead.
 It’s a good reader that can be found in the power button for convenience, but its accuracy is only mediocre, necessitating multiple reads on occasion.

-The all-metal chassis has some flex, but nothing out of the ordinary.
-It is acceptable given the thin design and goals of this laptop.
 The bottom has a relatively large intake to cool the processor, and the exhaust exits through the rear hinge area, resulting in a clean design.
 Indeed, the entire laptop is elegant and professional in appearance, with minimal and almost hidden Samsung branding.

-However, software such as Samsung Security allows you to digitally lock the microphone and camera so that the software cannot be used to spy on you.
-It can even send you an image of someone attempting to hack your laptop (for real).
 PENUP is an adult coloring app that allows you to use the included S Pen in a fun and relaxing way.
 Apps such as Gallery, Notes, TV Plus, Live Message, and Air Command are mirror images of Samsung’s Galaxy phone apps and frequently sync with them through your Samsung account.
-Live Wallpaper allows you to select premade wallpapers that change slightly depending on the current weather and whether it is day or night.

 Samsung Galaxy Book2 Pro 360 Display